|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

-On May 14th, British General Xi-mo-er (Seymour) departed for Beijing with 2000 men as the forerunner column.
-On May 15th (solar calendar June 11), Seymour's train could not go on as a result of boxers' sabotage.
+On May 14th, British General Xi-mo-er (Seymour) departed for Peking with 2000 men as the forerunner column.
+On May 15th (solar calendar June 11), Seymour's train could not go on as a result of the boxers' sabotage of the railway.
 General Seymour retreated after a firce fight with Nie Shicheng's army.
 Cixi mistook this victory as boxers' contribution.

 Empress Dowager Cixi Declaring War On Twelve Nations